akshatspeaking/AC-JS-functions/Ex2-assignment-level-1.md

 ## Different Function Types-writeCode

-For the given problems write do the following:
+For the given problems, do the following:

 1. Write a Function Declaration
 2. Write a Function Expression
-3.
+3. Write an Arrow Function
 4. Write a Arrow Function with curly brackets (if possible)
 5. Function Execution
 6. Store the value of function execution in a variable